Scientific Name

 Description

-Echeveria 'Chroma' is an attractive succulent that forms rosettes of leaves that develop seasonal variegation in various colors, including pink, red, rose, apricot, golden yellow, and nearly white.
-It can grow up to 6 inches (15 cm) tall, quickly branching and forming a much-branched plant over time.
+Echeveria 'Chroma' is an attractive succulent that forms rosettes of leaves that develop seasonal variegation in pink, red, rose, apricot, golden yellow, and nearly white.
+It can grow up to 6 inches (15 cm) tall and quickly become a densely branched plant.
 The rosettes can reach a diameter of 4 inches (10 cm).

-The bell-shaped flowers are orange to pinkish-red, with yellow tips on the outside and a yellow interior.
+The bell-shaped flowers are orange to pinkish-red, with yellow tips and a yellow interior.
 They appear on tall, leafy stalks in spring.

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, never let water sit in the rosette, as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealybugs.
 Finally, as with all succulents, maintaining careful watering habits and providing ample light will help ensure success.